Health Law and Policy Concentration

 Fall Session 1 (August – October)

-• LAW 576A (3 Units) Drug Discovery, Development, and in the Marketplace
+• LAW 576A (3 Units) Drug Discovery, Development, and Innovation to Reach the Marketplace

 • LAW 578A (3 Units) Legal and Regulatory Aspects for Health Care Delivery